neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 ---
-title: Neon DAO Framework
+title: Neon DAO Organization
 ---

+## Neon is Governed by the Community, For the Community

+The goal of the Neon DAO is to allow the community of token holders to have a say in how the protocol evolves.
+The Neon DAO includes core developers, application developers, operators, users, and other contributors in order to come to a consensus on solving issues and developing rules for the functioning of governance.
+The rules can be changed by contractual amendments as decided by the stakeholders.

+Since the results depend on Neon's stability, a high level of coordination must be ensured when making changes to the management and technical processes.
+This ensure that any changes to Neon are secure and approved by the community.
+It is also necessary to make the process of resolving issues related to Neon management transparent.

+## The Neon DAO Model

 The Neon DAO model is based on the interplay and synergy of several decentralized Assemblies, organized into three Focus Areas.
 In a nutshell, Assemblies are member-owned communities that serve as safe and effective venues for like-minded indivuals to constructively work together and engage in collective decision-making.
-While each Assembly has different criteria for submitting proposals, eligibility for voting, and the scope of influence its decisions can have, they all follow the same basic formula, which is as follows:
+While each Assembly has different criteria for submitting proposals, eligibility for voting, and the scope of influence its decisions can have, they all follow the same basic formula as described in the [Voting Process Overview](/docs/governance/overview/#voting-process-overview).

-* Eligible users submit an idea for potential implementation by an Assembly.
+* An idea for potential implementation is brought to an Assembly within a Focus Area.
-* Assembly members discuss, review, and revise the proposal on off-chain platforms including the DAO Forum.
+* Assembly participants discuss, review, and revise the proposed idea off-chain.
-* The idea is finalized into a proposal which includes instructions to automatically implement the desired changes.
+* If a prelimiary consensus has been reached, the idea is fleshed out and finalized into a proposal, which includes instructions to automatically implement the desired changes.
-* The proposal is taken to a simple "Accept"/"Reject" vote, and eligible voters can cast votes (in the form of NEON tokens) for their preferred option, with 1 NEON being equivalent to one vote.
+* The proposal is taken to a simple "Yes"/"No" vote, and eligible voters cast votes (in the form of NEON tokens) for their preferred option, with 1 NEON being equivalent to one vote.
-* If the proposal's "Accept" votes pass a certain threshold, the proposal is passed and is ready for implementation.
-Otherwise, the proposal fails.

 ## Focus Areas Overview